vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 Checkout is a process of providing shipping and billing addresses and selecting shipping and payment methods needed to place an order and pay for it.

+This document only outlines the general checkout flow.
+Each eCommerce, Payment provider, and Shipping provider could implement it slightly differently.
+Please follow the instructions from the documentation of your payment or shipping provider to learn about its caveats

 ## Collecting and saving shipping details

 Shipping details are information about the recipient's address required to ship the order.